THE LUNAR METEORITES

 WHAT IS THE VALUE OF MOON ROCKS?

 The material from the Moon has 100% guarantees of its origin.
 For this reason, lunar rocks are samples of great scientific value.
 They provide surprising information on the formation and evolution processes of the lunar soil.
-The economic value of moon rocks is very high for this very reason.
+The economic value of moon rocks is very high for this reason.

 LUNAR METEORITES ANALYSIS.